guillemborrell/gtable/docs/motivation.rst

     8.51 µs ± 437 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)

-We have improved by a factor of 7, which is crucial if that's the difference between running in one or seven servers.
+We have improved by a factor of 10, which is crucial if that's the difference between running in one or ten servers.
 We can still improve the computation by a little bit more if we fallback into some kind of *I know what I am doing* mode, and we want to reuse memory to avoid
 allocations: